 Law school can be an expensive roadblock on the way towards a career, both in terms of tuition and the living expenses needed while in school.
-If the result is a law degree that comes with a lot of debt and a low credit score, that achievement may not lead to the hoped-for job prospects.
-A poor credit score can be the cause of the denied admission to the bar, though that isn’t common as a sole reason for rejection.
+If the end result of this process is a law degree alongside heavy debt and a low credit score, this achievement may not create the hoped-for job prospects.
+A poor credit score can be the cause of denied admission to the bar, though that isn’t commonly used as the sole reason for rejection.

 While each state bar has its own standards for admitting members, many require candidates to attest to their character and moral fitness as part of their application, and a review of financial records may be a part of the evaluation.
 Rules governing admission to the bar in New Mexico, for example, require as part of the application process "a credit report from one (1) of the three (3) major credit reporting agencies printed within thirty (30) days of submission of the application for admission."